-As a conductor, Kern’s debut took place in 1999 at the Moscow Conservatory with the ensemble “Exelente.”
-During his conservatory student years, he was a guest conductor of the Ryazan Philharmonic Orchestra (Russia) and the Cape Town Philharmonic Orchestra (South Africa), and he performed with many different orchestras all over the world as trumpet soloist.
+As a conductor, his debut took place in 1999 at the Moscow Conservatory with the ensemble “Exelente.”
+In his conservatory student years, he was a guest conductor of the Ryazan Philharmonic Orchestra (Russia), the Cape Town Philharmonic Orchestra (South Africa), and he performed with many different orchestras all over the world as trumpet soloist.

-In 2005, in cooperation with his sister Olga Kern, he conducted all four Rachmaninoff Piano Concertos and the Rhapsody on a Theme of Paganini in Cape Town, Durban, and Johannesburg (South Africa).
+In 2005, in cooperation with his sister Olga Kern, he conducted Rachmaninoff’s four Piano Concertos and the Rhapsody on a Theme of Paganini in Cape Town, Durban, and Johannesburg (South Africa).

 In 2010, Vladimir won the Grand Prix at the International Competition “New Generation” in Russia.

-He worked in the State Music Academy in Moscow, where he was professor of music, conducting, trumpet, and orchestra classes.
+He taught at the State Music Academy in Moscow, where he was professor of music, conducting, trumpet, and orchestra classes.
 He was head of the department of the orchestra, the opera, and the symphony orchestra.
-He has performed as an opera conductor for works such as Eugene Onegin, Iolanta by Tchaikovsky, Cinderella by Massenet, and Cavalleria rusticana by Mascagni.
+He has performed as an opera conductor for such operas as Eugene Onegin and Iolanta by Tchaikovsky, Cinderella by Massenet, and Cavaleria rusticana by Mascagni.

-In 2016, Vladimir was a member of the jury and conducted the New Mexico Philharmonic during the final round of the first Olga Kern International Piano Competition.
+In 2016, Vladimir was a member of the jury and conducted the New Mexico Philharmonic at the final round of the first Olga Kern International Piano Competition.

-From 2016–2018, Vladimir was professor at Tianjin Normal University (China).
+From 2016–2018, Vladimir was professor in Tianjin Normal University (China).
 He taught piano, symphony orchestra conducting, and chorus conducting.
-He was also the consultant at the Tianjin Conservatory for chamber ensemble classes.
-He was a member of the jury at the Ference Liszt Piano Competition in Tianjin (2018) and the Second International Music Competition in Serpukhov (Russia).
-He gave masterclasses in Tianjin, Xiamen, and Inchen.
+Also, he was the consultant at the Tianjin Conservatory for the chamber ensemble classes.
+He was the member of the jury at the Ferencz Liszt Piano competition in Tianjin (2018) and the Second International Music Competition in Serpukhov (Russia).
+In addition, he gave masterclasses in Tianjin, Xiamen, Inchen, Huizhou, Kunming.

-He currently holds a position as the vice-director and conductor at the Art Music School under the name of Alexander Scriabin in Moscow, Russia.
+From 2018–2019, he served as the vice director and conductor at the Art Music School under the name of Alexander Scriabin (Moscow, Russia).